raymondbutcher/pgargs/README.md

 ## Args usage

-Use the `Args` class in f-strings to build up queries and positional arguments.
+Use `Args` instances in f-strings to build up queries and positional arguments.

 ```py
 from pgargs import Args